vamshi2055/ParkingLot/README.md

 Due to government regulation, the system should provide me with the ability to find
 out:

-● Registration numbers of all cars of a particular colour.
+1)Registration numbers of all cars of a particular colour.
-● Slot number in which a car with a given registration number is parked.
+2) Slot number in which a car with a given registration number is parked.
-● Slot numbers of all slots where a car of a particular colour is parked.
+3) Slot numbers of all slots where a car of a particular colour is parked.

 We interact with the system via a simple set of commands which produce a specific output.
 Please take a look at the example below, which includes all the commands